Chapter 5 Matrices and rasters

 Notably, the stars class is very flexible, and can represent complex rasters:

-In this book we are going to work with “simple” rasters such as those stored in GeoTIFF files (Section 5.3.2).
-Nevertheless, it is important to be aware that stars can handle a wide variety of raster complexity which you may encounter in more specialized use cases, which are beyond the scope of this book, such as when working with climatic datasets (Figure 5.11).
+In this book we are going to work with “simple” regular rasters, such as those typically stored in GeoTIFF files (Section 5.3.2).
+Nevertheless, it is important to be aware that stars can handle a wide variety of raster complexity which you may encounter in more specialized use cases, which are beyond the scope of this book, such as when working with climatic datasets (Figure 5.12).

 5.3.6 Reading raster from file